Mended futures for every family.

 Our FIVE18 Counseling team seeks to provide professional and quality counseling services from the foundations of Christ-centered compassion and evidence-based impact.
 Our clinicians seek to work collaboratively with their clients to help them achieve their desired mental health goals.

 At FIVE18 Counseling, we believe that we have been called to both the ministry and mission of reconciliation.
 Because God pursues and restores healthy relationships with us, we are empowered to pursue and restore healthy relationships in the world around us.
 While we operate from a foundation of Christ-centered compassion, we do not require or force clients to subscribe to our belief system.
 Our counselors practice according to designated codes of ethics and respect the religious/spiritual background and wishes of the client.
-If you’d like to learn more about our statement of faith click here.
+If you’d like to learn more about our statement of faith statement of faith click here.

 Life is messy and we are here to help you through the challenging times.